Acthrel Prescribing Information

 Cortisol determinations may be performed on the same blood samples for the same time points as outlined above.
 The blood sample handling precautions noted for ACTH should be followed for cortisol.

-Interpretation of Test Results: The interpretation of the ACTH and cortisol responses following Acthrel® administration requires a knowledge of the clinical status of the individual patient, understanding of hypothalamic-pituitary-adrenal physiology, and familiarity with the normal hormonal ranges and the standards used by the laboratory that performs the ACTH and cortisol assays.
+The interpretation of the ACTH and cortisol responses following ACTHREL® administration requires a knowledge of the clinical status of the individual patient, understanding of hypothalamic-pituitary-adrenal physiology, and familiarity with the normal hormonal ranges and the standards used by the laboratory that performs the ACTH and cortisol assays.

 The results of challenge with corticorelin injection have been reported in approximately 300 patients with Cushing's disease.
 Although the ACTH and cortisol responses were variable, a hyper-response to corticorelin was seen in a majority of patients, despite high basal cortisol levels.
 This response pattern indicates an impairment of the negative feedback of cortisol on the pituitary.
 Patients with pituitary-dependent Cushing's disease tested with corticorelin do not show the negative correlation between basal and stimulated levels of ACTH and cortisol that is found in normal subjects.
 A positive correlation between basal ACTH levels and maximum ACTH increments after corticorelin administration has been found in Cushing's disease patients.